CATARACT:

 YAG LASER CAPSULOTOMY:

 It is quite common to develop a membrane behind the intra-ocular lens after undergoing cataract surgery.
 This is not a “second cataract” but can cause gradual clouding of vision after having cataract surgery.
 We use a YAG laser to remove this layer.
-The procedure is done in the rooms, its quick and painless and visual recovery is almost instantaneous.
+The procedure is performed in the rooms, is usually brief and generally well tolerated, and many patients notice improvement in vision soon after.

 Patients can develop some floaters after the laser, however, these usually resolve over a few weeks.